millsjoe/shu-group-3/README.md

 ### Work strategy
 Due to COVID restrictions, we developed this project whilst working fully remote and often had Zoom calls where we would share our screen to look at code.
 We also pair programmed certain features to remove unnecessary mistakes and to assist as we found ourselves at different technical capabilities.

-To protect our master branch from breaking changes and also to make sure people have greater visibility over code that they havenâ€™t worked on, a peer review process is in place in the GitHub repository where at least one other developer must look at and approve the code before it can be merged into the master branch.
+To protect our master branch from breaking changes and also to make sure people have greater visibility over code that they haven't worked on, a peer review process is in place in the GitHub repository where at least one other developer must look at and approve the code before it can be merged into the master branch.

 There was a feature freeze agreed by the team for Friday 5th March, this is to allow time to polish the product and to stop any new features from breaking the application.